kebaldwi/DNAC-TEMPLATES/SystemVariables.md

 # DNA Center System Variables [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/kebaldwi/DNAC-TEMPLATES)

 ## What are System Variables?
-Cisco DNA Center has a lot of information about devices.
+Cisco DNA Center maintains a lot of information about devices.
 It collects inventory data from discovered devices and keeps track of what site, network profile and settings are applied to the devices in your network.
 You can use this information in your templates by calling system variables.
 System variables extend the benefits of adding variables to your templates by augmenting the dynamic capabilities of templates while also reducing the number of manual inputs required from engineering staff at provisioning time.

 For example, there is a system variable called **__interface**.
-This variable, part of the Inventory category, is an object containing an entry for each interface on a network device and within the entry for each interface, you can surface interface details, such as admin status, speed and duplex, IP Address, port name and many others.
+This variable, part of the Inventory category, is an object containing an entry for each interface on a network device.
+By referencing this variable, you can access interface details, such as admin status, speed and duplex, IP Address, port name and many others.

-Using this variable allows you to create templates that are agnostic to the types and names of interfaces (GigabitEthernet or TenGigabitEthernet), as well as allowing you to iterate through all interfaces on a device and apply configuration to interfaces that match the conditions you set, such as applying configuration only to access interfaces, only interfaces m-n or those with a specific description.
+Using this variable allows you to create Templates that are agnostic to the types and names of interfaces (GigabitEthernet or TenGigabitEthernet), as well as allowing you to iterate through all interfaces on a device and apply configuration to interfaces that match the conditions you set, such as applying configuration only to access interfaces, only interfaces m-n or those with a specific description.

 ### What System Variables are available?
-The definitive list of available system variables for a particular version of Cisco DNA Center is the Template Editor UI itself.
+The definitive list of available system variables for a particular version of Cisco DNA Center is the DNA Center Template Editor UI itself.
 Within the template view, you will see a link the UI called "Template System Variables":

 ![json](images/button.png?raw=true "Import JSON")